 So I buy the ginormous bag of lemons and I give some to my neighbors.
-And when they get tired of those I make something out of them.
-In this instance I really did need all of those lemons because I was making limoncello (more on that later) which demands a boatload of lemon rinds.
+And when they get tired of free lemons, I make something out of the ones I have left.
+In this instance, I really did need all of those lemons because I was making homemade limoncello (more on that later) which demands a boatload of lemon rinds.

 Now I’m standing here like an idiot with a bunch of naked lemons that will shortly go bad unless I do something with them.
 Lemon granita to the rescue!